 I’m actively looking for upmarket fiction with high stakes, dynamic characters, and strong themes and intellectually stimulating nonfiction projects (especially narrative nonfiction).
-When it comes to genre fiction, I specialize in mystery and thriller.

-I love working with memoirists with compelling, high stakes, situation-focused stories (no legacy/biography): survivor, medical, and adventure (adrenaline-pumping, high stakes).
+I enjoy working with memoirists with compelling, high stakes, situation-focused stories (no legacy/biography): survivor, medical, and adventure (adrenaline-pumping, high stakes).
 The exception is literary memoir and essay compilations that have strong themes and a built-in audience.